Search

 You can test out different scoring weights by overriding entries with a query string.

-For example, to overide the depth score (currently 5 points per level bonus to shallower paths) you can pass the querystring ?s_depth=10.
+For example, to override the depth score (currently 5 points per level bonus to shallower paths) you can pass the querystring ?s_depth=10.
 You can pass any of the scoring items, by prefixing them with s_, such as s_depth, s_phraseTitle, or s_termTags.